 - UE Contention Resolution Identity: This field contains the UL CCCH SDU.
 If the UL CCCH SDU is longer than 48 bits, this field contains the first 48 bits of the UL CCCH SDU.

 - R: Reserved bit, set to "0";

+- ChannelAccess-CPext: The channel access type and CP extension for the PUCCH resource containing the HARQ feedback for MSGB in shared spectrum channel access as specified in TS 38.213 [6].
+The field is only present when the MSGB HARQ feedback is to be transmitted with shared spectrum channel access as specified in TS 37.213 [18].
+Otherwise, the field is not present and R bits are present instead.
+The size of the ChannelAccess-CPext field is 2 bits.

 - TPC: The TPC command for the PUCCH resource containing HARQ feedback for MSGB, as specified in TS 38.213 [6].
 The size of the TPC field is 2 bits;

-- HARQ Feedback Timing Indicator: The PDSCH-to-HARQ feedback timing indicator field for MSGB HARQ feedback as specified in 38.213 [6].
+- HARQ Feedback Timing Indicator: The PDSCH-to-HARQ feedback timing indicator field for MSGB HARQ feedback as specified in TS 38.213 [6].
 The size of the HARQ Feedback Timing Indicator field is 3 bits;

 - PUCCH Resource Indicator: The PUCCH resource indicator for HARQ feedback for MSGB, as specified in TS 38.213[6].
 The size of the PUCCH resource Indicator field is 4 bits;